pauld0051/pros_and_cons/TESTING.md

 - Contains mathematical operators
 - A title longer than 255 characters
-- Text longer than 1020 characters
+- Text longer than 1020 characters in the body of the question

 ### Adding a pro or a con to a question